wp-plugins/sp-client-document-manager/readme.txt

 === Plugin Name ===
 Contributors: smartypants
 Donate link: http://smartypantsplugins.com/donate/
-Tags: Project Management, web based document manager,online website documents organization, share documents securely, customer file manager, client files, Requires at least: 2.0.2
+Tags: Project Management, web based document manager,online website documents organization, share documents securely, customer file manager, FTP client files, Requires at least: 2.0.2
 Tested up to: 3.5.1
-Stable tag: 1.7.4
+Stable tag: 1.7.5

 SP Online Client Document & Project Manager.
-Multi-functional - upload, group, distribute and organize all documents & files.
+Multi-functional - upload, share, group, distribute and organize all documents & files.

 == Description ==

 Online document & project manager, the plug-in provides assurances that the user has complete control over the flow of information.
-Businesses utilizing the SP CDM are able to maintain web based document organization, manage client documents and accounts, control individual documents, and select specific distribution of documents all in an easy to manage online process.
+Businesses utilizing the SP CDM are able to maintain and file web based document organization, manage client documents and accounts, control individual documents, and select specific distribution of documents all in an easy to manage online process.
-This new SP plug-in also demonstrates how quickly a business can take hold of their interactions with clients, vendors, and all in between.
+This new SP plug-in also demonstrates how quickly a business can take hold of their interactions with clients, sales organzation, vendors, and all in between.
 With a straight-forward layout, access to template modifications and easy to manage features; clients can add and modify projects.
+Think of it as a old school filing cabinet that allows to manage you files from any wifi access point.

 We also now offer a premium version; please check out our website for more information: